 The primary goal of this course is to enable students to complete and successfully present a significant creative honors project (begun in PLA 4010).
 Students are required to produce and submit chapters or thesis segments on schedule (typically once a week), and to submit a final honors project that should be suitable for publication or other public performance or display.
-Weekly one-on one discussions with the track director will provide opportunities for surmounting problems and other obstacles that might stand in the way of a successful completion of the project.
+Students will meet weekly with the track director.
+Students are required to present their work during Honors Research Week.